-This refers to AT&T’s new "10-digit long code) is a service offered by major US carriers to explicitly allow application-to-peer (A2P) SMS traffic over long code phone numbers.
-The term "10-digit long code" (10DLC) refers to standard US local phone numbers which are 10 digits long, including the area code.
+10DLC (10-digit long code) is a service offered by major US carriers to explicitly allow application-to-peer (A2P) SMS traffic over long code phone numbers.
+The term "10-digit long code" refers to standard US local phone numbers, which are 10 digits long, including the area code.
 Unlike short codes, long code numbers can be used to make and receive calls.

-Do I need to register if I’m using Toll-free numbers or short codes?
+Do I need to register if I’m using toll-free numbers or short codes?

-How do I register my brand?
+How can I register my brand?

 - Your company’s legal name